secretstartups/handbook/people-group/learning-and-development/emotional-intelligence/social-styles/index.html.md

 <details>
 <summary>The Expressive Style</summary>

-  Team members that are classified as Expressive are oriented towards spontaneity.
-They tend to focus their attention on the future with intuitive visions and they want to be appreciated.
+  Team members that may be classified as Expressive may be oriented towards spontaneity.
+They tend to focus their attention on the future with intuitive visions and they may want to be appreciated.

   <b> Characteristics of an Expressive:</b>
   <ul>